Yakub-Andi-Panggabean/payments-server/README.md

 ### Discovery Service
-  Will use Eureka from spring cloud stack for microservice discovery
+  Will use Eureka from spring cloud stack for microservice instances registry

 ### API Gateway
   Will use spring cloud gateway for routing the request to correct service